 His teacher pronounced his last name correctly, and Milton skated through the first half of his first day in fifth grade without major embarrassment.
-Last year, the ancient crone who creaked her way into the classroom every day had called him “Milton BOW drucks” no matter how many times he corrected her. … more … “Any Old Apple (excerpt)”
+Last year, the ancient crone who creaked her way into the classroom every day had called him “Milton BOW drucks” no matter how many times he corrected her.
+Continue reading “Any Old Apple (excerpt)”

 It’s been a couple years since I posted my very first short story (vignette, actually) here: Simplicity Itself.